A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Discussion

 \textbf{CT Image Pressure: } At higher pressures, it is more difficult to distinguish control and hypertensive trees.
 However, at higher contrast pressures (13.0 and 17.2 mmHg) the control and HPH trees become more similar.
 This can be explained by the fact that in control animals, the vessels are more compliant and expand more when perfused at higher pressures.
 The latter is also observed with the minimal Strahler order pruning at the second highest pressure (13.0 mmHg), where the control trees' depth exceeds that of the HPH trees.

-\textbf{Directional complexity: } Our use of degree-0 persistent homology via the height filtration is inspired by Belchi et al. \cite{Belchi18}, who found that humans with mild to moderate COPD had lower upwards complexity of the bronchial network compared to healthy subjects.
+\textbf{Directional complexity: } Our use of 0--dimensional persistent homology via the height filtration is inspired by Belchi et al. \cite{Belchi18}, who found that humans with mild to moderate COPD had lower upwards complexity of the bronchial network compared to healthy subjects.
 In this context, ``upwards" complexity refers to bronchi pointing toward the head.
 Since HPH is the type of PH most commonly associated with COPD \cite{Galie15} and the pulmonary arteries branch in a manner similar to the bronchi, we implemented the same filtration as \cite{Belchi18} on the murine spatial trees.
 Belchi et al. \cite{Belchi18} found that upwards complexity of the bronchi is lower in disease; this is contrary to our findings that anterior complexity is higher in HPH.
 However, mice are quadrupeds and their lungs are rotated compared to humans.
 Thus, dorsal complexity might be a more apt comparison to human upwards complexity because it is the direction which counters gravity.
 We found that the dorsal complexity is lower in the radius pruned HPH trees compared to control trees at the three lowest pressures.

-Finally, Belchi et al. \cite{Belchi18} found that the choice of filtration direction do not influence results, reporting upwards complexity only.
-In our study, we did detect a difference in some of the directional complexities in the pruned trees, which could be reflective of the differences between human and mouse lung structures.
-Moreover, Belchi et al. \cite{Belchi18} examined the airways, which could explain the differences in our results.
-Thet had more scans, but the graphs had fewer generations.
-We had fewer scans but generated larger trees.
+Finally, unlike in the study of Belchi et al. \cite{Belchi18} we modeled our methods on, we found that the choice of filtration direction matters in mice vascular networks while it does not influence results for the human airways.
+In particular, upwards complexity was the only one reported in \cite{Belchi18} while this study detects differences in some of the directional complexities in the pruned trees, which could be reflective of the differences between human and mouse lung structures.
+Note also that study had more data but the trees had fewer generations and lower depth while we had fewer scans but generated larger trees with up to about 35 generations.